kes/blog/content/posts/programming with chatgpt.md

 Additional testing, property tests were requested, and this resulted in the following response:

 > Love it—property-style tests are perfect here.
-We’ll add a cmocka test module that generates randomized lines and checks invariants that should always hold for any string under detab<sub>line</sub> and entab<sub>line</sub>.
+We’ll add a cmocka test module that generates randomized lines and checks invariants that should always hold for any string under detab_line and entab_line.

 And then the following from `ChatGPT`: